valentijnnieman/SDL_OpenGL_boilerplate/README.md

 ## How can I use this?

 Clone the repo, and install submodules by runnin `git submodule update --init --recursive`.
+For now, build all the dependencies yourself by going into `vendor/` and run `cmake .` and `make` in every folder.

 Besides VS project files included, there's also a CMake file that you can use to build the project for your system.
 You'd need to have the dependencies listed above installed (on mac, `brew install sdl2`, `brew install assimp`, `brew install sdl2_image`, `brew install glm` should do it. `glad` is already bundled and should load the correct OpenGL dependencies for you) and then run `cmake CMakeLists.txt`.